turcumihaiioan/ansible-role-system-mount/README.md

 system_mount
 =========

-This role allows you to use the ansible.posix.mount to control active and configured mount points in /etc/fstab.
+This role allows you to use the ansible.posix.mount module to control active and configured mount points in /etc/fstab.

 Requirements
 ------------